Dizziness and Balance Problems Related to Vision

 How We Can Help

 It’s also important to note that not every optometrist is trained in this specialized field.
 Only a neuro-optometrist should assess and treat a post-TBI patient with neuro-optometric rehabilitation therapy.
-We has the expertise and latest technology to provide you with the top-level care you deserve.Village Eye Centre serves patients from Edmonton, Sherwood Park, St. Albert, Fort Saskatchewan, and throughout Alberta.
+We has the expertise and latest technology to provide you with the top-level care you deserve.Our practice serves patients from Edmonton, Sherwood Park, St. Albert, and Fort Saskatchewan, Alberta and surrounding communities.